michalrus/interview/README.md

 ## Possible improvements

+* More automatic tests need to be added.
+Some feedback / maybe more specs / real use scenario / real environment would help greatly in designing them.

+* Some major refactoring is needed—most importantly, moving all of the network upkeeping code to its own module and testing it thoroughly.
+But I’d need some more direction/feedback to better decide what goes where.

 * It’s very tempting to calculate the tuples on the fly.
 Unfortunately, they have to be sorted on time sent and not received.
 What could be done, though, is keeping only last 500 ms